Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Background

-This optimization problem solves for state $x_{0:N}$, control input $u_{0:N-1}$, and contact force $\lambda_{0:N-1}$ trajectories that satisfy the system's dynamics \eqref{eq:mpc_dynamics}, contact constraints \eqref{eq:mpc_contact}, initial condition \eqref{eq:init_condition}, and other constraints \eqref{eq:mpc_constraints}, e.g. input limits, safety constraints, or goal conditions.
+This optimization problem solves for state $x_{0:N}$, control input $u_{0:N-1}$, and contact force $\lambda_{0:N-1}$ trajectories that satisfy the system's dynamics \eqref{eq:mpc_dynamics}, contact constraints \eqref{eq:mpc_contact}, and initial/other constraints \eqref{eq:mpc_constraints}, e.g. input limits or safety constraints.

 Solving this MPC problem for even simple multi-contact systems is intractable at real-time rates due to the complicated nature of the discontinuous contact dynamics \eqref{eq:mpc_contact} and their impact on system dynamics \eqref{eq:mpc_dynamics}.
 An alternative is to approximate them with expressions that are faster to evaluate.